 Black Thor & Black Label Chromite Deposits

 The Black Thor chromite deposit was discovered in 2008 by Freewest Resources while testing a 3 km gravity anomaly.
-Further drilling in 2009 revealed another parallel chromite horizon 150 m to the northwest now known as Black Label..
+Further drilling in 2009 revealed another parallel chromite horizon 150 m to the northwest now known as Black Label.
 It is the largest chromite deposit in the ROF and was the subject of a feasibility study by Cliffs Natural Resources, whose goal was to develop a large scale chromite mine, integrated transportation system and ferrochrome processing facility in Sudbury ON.
 Cliffs sold the Black Thor project, along with the rest of its assets in the ROF, to Noront in 2015.
-Development plans for the Black Thor deposit will be determined after commissioning of the Blackbird chromite mine and construction of a supporting ferrochrome processing facility in northern Ontario.
+Development plans for the Black Thor deposit will be determined after commissioning of the Blackbird chromite mine and construction of a supporting ferrochrome production facility in Sault Ste.
+Marie.

 Deposit Geology & Mineralization

 Regionally the Black Thor & Black Label deposits are associated with an ultramafic sill complex situated at the contact between a large tonalite body to the northwest, and an overlying volcanic sequence to the southeast (figure 1).
 At over 16km in strike length and up to 1.5km in thickness, this sill complex is believed to consist of at least two individual sills known as the Double Eagle Intrusive Complex and the Black Thor Intrusive Complex.
 Both contain an ultramafic keel and/or feeder dyke with attendant Ni-Cu-PGE mineralization, overlain by a crudely layered ultramafic sill with thick accumulations of chromitite.